Strabox/Easyuino/README.md

 ### Currently Supported

 - RGB Led
-- Seven Segments Display
+- Seven Segments Display [Hardware Supported: TM1637 Driver]
-- Ultrasonic Module
+- Ultrasonic Module [Hardware Supported: HC-SR03, HC-SR04, HC-SR05]
-- GSM Module (currently only SMS services)
+- Buttons
 - Relay Module
 - Water Detector Sensor
-- Water Flow Sensor (Can be used for air, gas and more)
+- Water Flow Sensor/Meter (Can be used for air and other fluids) [Hardware Supported: YF-DN40]
+- GSM Module (currently SMS services only) [Hardware Supported: GSM900 Chipset]

+**Note:** The hardware devices supported could be more than the specified.
+I only put there the tested ones.
+**Note2:** The devices that doesn't have [Hardware supported] tag it is due to its simplicity.

 ### Under Development